droglenc/NCMTH107/resources/Syllabus-Current.md

 If I suspect that you are copying or working "too closely" with another student I will bring this to your attention immediately and discuss this policy with you directly and help develop a strategy to avoid any future problems.
 In the unlikely that I suspect further violations of this policy then I will assign zeroes for each assignment (and for each person) for which the policy was violated.

+You can **NOT** work together on the **Capstone Assignment.** Failure to meet this policy will result in a zero for the capstone assignment.

 Please let me know if you have any questions or concerns about this policy.

 <!--